Access4all/adg/pages/examples/forms/good-example/README.md

 ![Google autosuggest](_media/google-autosuggest.png)

-If you are really curious and want to learn more about this, skip ahead and read [Autocomplete widgets (a.k.a. auto-suggest, look-ahead, type-ahead)](/pages/examples/widgets/autocomplete-widgets-a-k-a-auto-suggest-look-ahead-type-ahead-).
+If you are really curious and want to learn more about this, skip ahead and read [Autosuggest widget (or: autocomplete, lookahead, typeahead)](/pages/examples/widgets/autocomplete).

 #### Missing announcements

 Yet other attributes surprisingly seem not to be announced at all.

+For example, the `<input type="text">`'s `maxlength` option is not announced by both NVDA and JAWS.
+Even if users reach this limit while inputting, they are given no clue.
+For more info, see: [No announcement of maxlength (GitHub.com)](https://github.com/nvaccess/nvda/issues/7579).

-For example, `<select>`'s `multiple` option currently is not announced by NVDA, making it really hard for its users to deal with this special control.
+Also, `<select>`'s `multiple` option currently is not announced by NVDA, making it really hard for its users to deal with this special control.
+JAWS announces this as "multi select".
 For more info, see: [For select lists, why is the "multiple" option not announced?
-(GitHub.com)](https://github.com/nvaccess/nvda/issues/7579).
+(GitHub.com)](https://github.com/nvaccess/nvda/issues/7910).

+If you test your forms and stumble over such missing (or irritating) announcements, you should add information about it in plain text to your form controls.
+For example, when using `maxlength="20"`, you can add this information to the control's label, like "Full name (max.
+20 characters)".

 ### Missing labels of upload fields (FF)